-Illinois does not impose a limit on the number of firearms that may be purchased by the holder of a FOID card.
+Illinois does not impose a limit on the number of firearms that may be purchased or possessed by a person who has a valid FOID card.

-With certain limited exceptions, any private (unlicensed) seller of a firearm (a person who is not a licensed firearms dealer) who seeks to transfer a firearm to any unlicensed purchaser must, prior to transfer, contact the Department of State Police (DSP) with the transferee’s Firearm Owner’s Identification (FOID) Card number to determine the validity of the transferee’s FOID Card.10 For more details, see the Private Sales in Illinois section.
+With certain limited exceptions, any private seller of a firearm (a person who is not a licensed firearms dealer) who seeks to transfer a firearm to another person must, prior to transfer, contact the Department of State Police with the transferee’s Firearm Owner’s Identification (FOID) Card number to determine the validity of the transferee’s FOID Card.11 For more details, see the Private Sales in Illinois section.

 Disclosure or Use of Information

 Duration and Renewal

-FOID cards are valid for a period of ten years from the date of issue.12 Sixty days prior to the expiration of a FOID card, the DSP must provide written notice to the card holder of the expiration and an application for renewal.13 The holder of a FOID card is obligated to notify the DSP of an address change following the issuance of the FOID card.14
+FOID cards are valid for a period of ten years from the date of issue.13 Sixty days prior to the expiration of a FOID card, the DSP must provide written notice to the card holder of the expiration and an application for renewal.14 The holder of a FOID card is obligated to notify the DSP of an address change following the issuance of the FOID card.15

-An Illinois resident with a valid FOID card who is not otherwise prohibited from obtaining, possessing or using a firearm may purchase a long gun and ammunition for a long gun in Iowa, Missouri, Indiana, Wisconsin or Kentucky.15 Any resident of Iowa, Missouri, Indiana, Wisconsin or Kentucky or a non-resident with a valid non-resident hunting license, who is 18 years of age or older and who is not prohibited by the laws of Illinois, the state of his or her domicile, or the United States from obtaining, possessing or using a firearm, may purchase or obtain a long gun or ammunition for a long gun in Illinois.16
+An Illinois resident with a valid FOID card who is not otherwise prohibited from obtaining, possessing or using a firearm may purchase a long gun and ammunition for a long gun in Iowa, Missouri, Indiana, Wisconsin or Kentucky.16 Any resident of Iowa, Missouri, Indiana, Wisconsin or Kentucky or a non-resident with a valid non-resident hunting license, who is 18 years of age or older and who is not prohibited by the laws of Illinois, the state of his or her domicile, or the United States from obtaining, possessing or using a firearm, may purchase or obtain a long gun or ammunition for a long gun in Illinois.17

-Any resident may purchase ammunition from a person outside of Illinois, provided the purchaser provides the seller with a copy of his or her FOID card and Illinois driver’s license.17
+Any resident may purchase ammunition from a person outside of Illinois, provided the purchaser provides the seller with a copy of his or her FOID card and Illinois driver’s license.18

 - 430 Ill.
 Comp.
 Stat.
 65/2(a)(1), (2).